wacncontent/CustomizeTool/output/articles/active-directory/active-directory-create-users.md

 If a user is deleted in their home directory or they cancel their Microsoft Account, the external user still exists in the directory.
 However, the user can't access resources in the directory since the user can't authenticate to their home directory or Microsoft Account anymore.

-A user who is an administrator of multiple directories can manage each of those directories in the Azure management portal.
+A user who is an administrator of multiple directories can manage each of those directories in the Azure Management Portal.
 However, other applications such as Office 365 do not currently provide experiences to assign and access services as an external user in another directory.
 Going forward, we will provide guidance to developers how their apps can work with users who are members of multiple directories.

 There are currently limitations in that an administrator can only grant consent to a multi-tenant application in their home directory, and can only be provisioned for SaaS apps and SSO via the Access Panel in their home directory.
 Microsoft account users have the same limitations in that they cannot currently grant consent to a multi-tenant application, or use the Access Panel.